Frequently Asked Questions

 - a new 'Away from home overnight' allowance of £50 will be introduced and will be payable for every night on which an officer is 'held in reserve'

-- an officer is 'held in reserve' if he or she is serving away from his or her normal place of duty and is required to stay in a particular, specified place rather than being allowed to return home.
-An officer is not 'held in reserve' if he or she is serving away from his or her normal place of duty only by reason of being on a training course or carrying out routine enquiries
+- an officer is 'held in reserve' if he or she is serving away from their normal place of duty and is required to stay in a particular, specified place rather than being allowed to return home.
+An officer is not 'held in reserve' if he or she is serving away from their normal place of duty only by reason of being on a training course or carrying out routine enquiries

 - payment of a new hardship allowance of £30 per night if 'proper accommodation' is not provided to an officer who is 'held in reserve'